-As stated here a couple of weeks ago, it is to Wenger's credit that he guided Arsenal to the knockout phase of the Champions League for the 13th successive season.
+As it is to Wenger's credit that he guided Arsenal to the knockout phase of the Champions League for the 13th successive season.
 Fourth place remains in sight in the Premier League - but nothing can shield him from the brutal truth that losing a cup tie to team currently lying fourth in League Two puts him under greater pressure and scrutiny that at any time during his time at Arsenal.

 Jack Wilshere was a glowing exception - a shining light amid deep gloom for Arsenal and Wenger.
 Too many of his big players were found wanting in the unforgiving atmosphere at Bradford and Gervinho almost seems to be making it his personal mission to prove the manager has lost his once golden touch in the markets.